Dhracko/the-lambretta-circle-club/README.md

 ## Aim of the site

-The Lambretta Circle is more than just a website, where likeminded enthusiasts of lambretta owners can find all the imformation about their local club and social events.
+The Lambretta Circle Club is more than just a website, where likeminded enthusiasts of lambretta owners can find all the imformation about their local club and social events in Gloucestershire.

 With the easy and intuitive navigation menu, the user can find themself inmerse in a world of Lambrettas to either find information about the club or social events.
 Where they can submit their interest to join.